They take a lot of the stress and worry out of life with a newborn.

 - They’re trained to recognize postpartum depression, which affects one of out of five new moms, and steer you to the help you need.

-- Many have special training to help you get breastfeeding off to a good start, make referrals to community resources, and lend you books and other reading material.
+- Many have special training to help you get breastfeeding off to a good start.
+They can help you overcome common problems—getting your baby to latch onto the nipple, easing nipple pain, worries about making enough milk—and can make referrals to community resources and lend you books and other reading material.

 - They bring calm to those chaotic first weeks.
 In addition to helping you care for your newborn, most do meal prep, light housekeeping and laundry, run errands, shop for groceries, watch your baby’s older siblings (if any)—all so you can concentrate on the most important thing in your life right now: getting to know your baby and adjusting to your new life.
 Some even offer night-nurse duties, so you can sleep.